thomastoledo/FleuveJS/README.md

 - data pre-processing;
 - aims to allow practically anything as a source of data: a function execution, a user's action, a scalar value, a websocket...

-Any contribution and / or feedback is welcomed!
+Any contribution and / or feedback is welcome!

 ## Installation
 `npm i fleuvejs`